CityOfPhiladelphia/open-budget/README.md

 ```
 $ npm install
 ```
-Make your changes and view the application in its development at `/app`.
+Make your changes and view the application in its development at `/src`.

 ## Build
-Build the application by running:
+Optimize the application by running:
 ```
 $ npm run build
 ```
-This will update the files in the `/public` directory.
+This will update the files in the `/dist` directory.
 To push that directory to the `gh-pages` branch of the repo, use:
 ```
-$ git subtree push --prefix public origin gh-pages
+$ git subtree push --prefix dist origin gh-pages
 ```

 ## Data Format